dotnet/docs-maui/docs/migration/renderer-to-handler.md

 1. Register the handler using the `ConfigureMauiHandlers` and `AddHandler` methods in your app's `MauiProgram` class.
 For more information, see [Register the handler](#register-the-handler).

 Then, the cross-platform control can be consumed.
 For more information, see [Consume the cross-platform control](#consume-the-cross-platform-control).

+Alternatively, custom renderers that customize Xamarin.Forms controls can be converted so that they modify .NET MAUI handlers.
+For more information, see [Customize controls with handlers](~/user-interface/handlers/customize.md).

 ## Create the cross-platform control